Efesto/blog/_posts/2022-09-02-Daily-Journal.md

 Like many people in my field, I've worked remotely since the beginning of 2020 and therefore I had a good amount of time for developing some ideas regarding the remote daily.

 ## Why remote daily sucks
-Remote daily requires people to interrupt whatever they are doing for attending a meeting to explain what they are doing.

 ### Collaborative messaging systems
+Dailies require people to interrupt whatever they are doing for attending a meeting to explain what they are doing.

 I think it made a lot of sense when we didn't have collaborative messaging tools like Slack or MS Teams.

 Those tools allow us to stay connected constantly to a flow of messages from every side of an organization and to asynchronously communicate with whomever, asking for help, sending structured messages and so on.